Kong/docs.konghq.com/app/1.3.x/proxy.md

 first request's path is not a match for any of the configured `paths`, same for the second request's HTTP method, and the third request's Host header.

-Now that we understand how the `hosts`, `paths`, and `methods` properties work together, let's explore each property individually.
+Now that we understand how the routing properties work together, let's explore each property individually.

 [Back to TOC](#table-of-contents)

-### Request Host header
+### Request Header

+Since 1.3, Kong supports routing by arbitrary HTTP headers.
+A special case of this feature is routing by the Host header, which is described below.

 Routing a request based on its Host header is the most straightforward way to proxy traffic through Kong, especially since this is the intended usage of the